itspoi/afya/README.md

 # aunty_rafiki

-Developed by mentorship of xCodeTanzania from Qlicue Digital Agency.
+Developed by mentorship of XcOdeTanzania from Qlicue Digital Agency.

+# About
 Its a field project prototype developed by the team to explore Flutter.